Meaning of Trial Balance in Accounting

 Related Topic – What is an Adjusted Trial Balance?

 Use of Trial Balance

 - It acts as a base to create the final accounts of a business such as an Income statement, a Trading A/C, and a Balance Sheet.

 - To prepare a trial balance it is important to ensure the arithmetic conceptual accuracy.
 Due to the dual aspect of accounting, the sum of total credits should be equal to the sum of total debits.

-- It acts as a summarized form of all ledger balances, in case the debit and credit balances of a trial balance don’t match it, it is concluded that there is some error and the difference is temporarily transferred to a “Suspense A/C” and corrected afterwards.
+- It acts as a summarized form of all ledger balances, in case the debit and credit balances do not match then it is concluded that there is some error and the difference is temporarily transferred to a “Suspense A/C” and corrected afterwards.

 - Auditors may decide to use it and transfer the account balances onto their auditing software.
 They can then perform various different kinds of inspections.